nicoschoenmaker/code_quality/README.md

-NOTE: Still on development!
-(Internship project :D)

-Hostnet Code Quality Review Platform.
+Hostnet's Code Quality Review Platform.
 This Symfony bundle can be used to check the code quality of a diff through code quality metric tools like PMD, PHPMD and JSLint.